luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

 After creating the BMC password, the baremetal node will begin inspection in **ACM > Infrastructure > Host Inventory**.

+> **Tip:**
+> If you see the Error because the baremetal host still does not find the BMC secret, you can accelerate the process if you just remove the host from the "Infrastructure > Host inventory > sno-gitops".
+It will be recreated, then create again the BMC secret and in this way it will get the secret as soon as you create it.

 ---

 ### 3. Wait Until the Device Is Onboarded